geoscixyz/gpg/content/DC_resistivity/DC_measurements_and_data.rst

 - There are also numerous other proprietary or experimental electrode configurations designed for 3D interpretation.

 **Azimuthal arrays** are used to investigate the horizontal electrical anisotropy near the surface.
 Electrode configurations are usually one of the linear arrays (Wenner, dipole-dipole, etc.).
 However, instead of moving the array along a line (profiling), or expanding it about a central point (sounding), the array is rotated about a central point so that resistivity as a function of azimuthal direction can be plotted.
 Further details about the use of azimuthal arrays are given in the "Azimuthal resistivity" section.

+..
+This section is not in the new GPG

 **Borehole** work often involves conceptually similar arrays with sources and receivers in various combinations of surface and down-hole locations.
 These are not discussed further here.